Skip to main content

 Statsy things to share with your students:

 1. Archival data: The used repurposed, vintage, federal data.
-The General Social Survey, to be specific.
+The General Social Survey, specifically.
 Data scientists are trained to see the potential of random data sets.

 The horoscope sign was simple to determine since the GSS collects birthday data.
 The author was able to pick this personality data out of the GSS: